 It happens to everyone, but in certain businesses, it can cost your clients money.
 So, if a client decides to sue your company for one of these reasons, Errors and Omissions coverage can help you cover the fees associated with the lawsuit, whether you’re found to be at fault or not.
 While this type of employee behavior can put you at risk, it’s not necessarily made for covering damages done by your employee to your business in particular.

 Directors & Officers coverage is more so used if someone makes a harmful claim against one of your business’s higher-ups.
 This type of coverage is made to help a company take care of legal fees if one of your officers is accused of:

 - Mismanagement of funds

 - And other employment practice liability issues

-Overall, employee dishonesty insurance can be a part of a comprehensive crime insurance policy or BOP.
+Overall, employee dishonesty insurance can be a part of a comprehensive crime insurance policy.
 It could also be a separate plan altogether, depending on your current business insurance plan or insurance carrier.
 That’s why it’s important to talk to your agent about what your policy covers and how much it can reimburse you for.

 Our experts are perfect at finding the right types of insurance to protect you from employee dishonesty.
-Whether it’s a separate policy, one part of a great crime insurance plan, or a vital part of a BOP, our agents will help you find the best rates on the business insurance you need.
+Our agents will help you find the best rates on the business insurance you need.
 Call us today or fill out our online form to start comparing multiple, free quotes.